salt-die/batgrl/README.md

-# nurses 2
+# nurses_2 - terminal graphics

-A continuation and rewrite of [nurses](https://www.github.com/salt-die/nurses) depending on [prompt-toolkit](https://github.com/prompt-toolkit) instead of curses.
-`nurses_2` is meant for vt100 enabled, true color terminals.
+>>> A continuation and rewrite of [nurses](https://www.github.com/salt-die/nurses) depending on [prompt-toolkit](https://github.com/prompt-toolkit) instead of curses.`nurses_2` is meant for vt100 enabled, true color terminals.
 (No support otherwise.)

+This is a widget and async-centric library for creating graphical applications in the terminal.
+Why would you want to create graphical applications in a terminal?
+Because you like to!

 # /examples/basic_example_1.py